Eng-AlaaHosny/MedGuard/README.md

 ## Safety Note

-This project is for academic/research demonstration ONLY It is not a clinical decision-support system and must not replace licensed medical advice.
+This project is for academic/research demonstration ONLYYY It is NOT a clinical decision-support system and must not replace licensed medical advice.

 ## Project Structure